Skip to main content

 }

-These attributes will be excluded from the diff output, allowing you to focus on meaningful changes only.
+Any attribute marked this way will be ignored in the diff, so you can focus on the changes that really matter.
 See Special schema keys for more info.